IBAnimatable/IBAnimatable/Documentation/IBAnimatable 3.0 Migration Guide.md

 There are a couple of ways to fix them.

 0. Open the *.storyboard file with your favor editor e.g. Atom, VS Code or sublime.
-Replace the value as below:
+Replace the value as below.
-1. Or open the storyboard in Interface Builder, select the element (with warnings).
-Then open **Identity inspector**, and change the value in **User Defined Runtime Attributes**
+2. Or open the storyboard in Interface Builder, select the element (with warnings).
+Then open **Identity inspector**, and change the value in **User Defined Runtime Attributes**.
+3. Or You can also find them by doing a search in Xcode (even doing a replace all, but that's may be dangerous)

 | Before | After  |
 | --- | --- |